-3. The Enterprise Project Management Office (EPMO) – this is the most consolidated organizational model.
+3. Enterprise Project Management Office (EPMO).
+This is the most consolidated organizational model.
 The EPMO will have direct management and oversight over larger enterprise projects within the organization.

 PMO Governance

-The Project Management Office is assigned the key roles of assessing and validating project estimates, as well as staffing the project manager function.
-There are five key roles for a PMO to be incorporated in its design, although implementations vary based on business structure, the degree of dysfunction, and the sense of urgency across business divisions that a need exists for a shared solution to project control.
+The PMO is assigned the key roles of assessing and validating project estimates as well as staffing the project manager function.
+Five key roles must be incorporated into the design of a PMO, although implementations vary based on business structure, the degree of dysfunction, and the sense of urgency across business divisions that a need exists for a shared solution to project control.

-1. Standard methodology – a consistent set of tools and processes for projects.
+1. Standard methodology.
+A consistent set of tools and processes for projects is necessary for clear communication.

-2. Resource evaluation – the initial assessment of resources (i.e., people, money and time) is critical to organizational capacity planning.
+2. Resource evaluation.
+The initial assessment of resources (i.e., people, money, and time) is critical to organizational capacity planning.

-3. Project planning – the project plan is a cooperative effort coordinated by the PMO which serves as a Project Management competency center and as an archive for previous project plans.
+3. Project planning.
+The project plan is a cooperative effort coordinated by the PMO, which serves as a PM competency center and as an archive for previous project plans.

-4. Project management – consistent practices, frequent reviews, and a governance responsibility are the baseline roles for management within the PMO.
+4. Project management.
+Consistent practices, frequent reviews, and a governance responsibility are the baseline roles for management within the PMO.

-5. Project review and analysis – enterprises need to know if project deliverables are achieved on time, on budget, and deliver the required functionality.
+5. Project review and analysis.
+Enterprises need to know if project deliverables are achieved on time, on budget, and deliver the required functionality.

 Collaboration Infrastructure

-Although Governance is a critical component of the PMO, a second major enabler is the provision of tools and best practices for an organization to support collaboration across the enterprise.
-Most organizations are running their businesses today on email, spreadsheets, and PowerPoint.
-This is not only costly, complex, and does not scale, but it is also becoming increasingly apparent that it is an ineffective way to manage the increasing work and resource demands given today’s ever changing business environments and requirements.
+Although governance is a critical component of the PMO, a second major enabler is the provision of tools and best practices for an organization to support collaboration across the enterprise.
+Most organizations are running their businesses today on e-mail, spreadsheets, and PowerPoint.
+This is not only costly, complex, and does not scale, but it is becoming increasingly apparent that it is an ineffective way to manage the increasing work and resource demands, given today’s ever-changing business environments and requirements.

-Project Server 2010 enables a Project Management Office to step into a more strategic role and begin to help lead organizational initiatives to increase the likelihood of success for the projects it is responsible for staffing, managing, tracking, reporting on and of course evaluating if they have hit their goals of what they promised to do.
+Project Server 2010 enables a PMO to step into a more strategic role and begin to help lead organizational initiatives to increase the likelihood of success for the projects it is responsible for staffing, managing, tracking, reporting on, and evaluating whether they have hit their goals.

-Project Server 2010 provides the key collaborative infrastructure elements to support the information demands of the Divisional or Enterprise PMO:
+Project Server 2010 provides the key collaborative infrastructure elements to support the information demands of the divisional or enterprise PMO:

-Demand Management
+Demand management

-Portfolio Planning and Scenarios Analysis
+Portfolio planning and scenario analysis

-Capacity Planning
+Capacity planning

-Scheduling Planning and Tracking
+Scheduling planning and tracking

-Cost Management
+Cost management

-Resource Planning and Management
+Resource planning and management

-Risk and Issue Management
+Risk and issue management

-Team Collaboration
+Team collaboration

-Management Reporting
+Management reporting

-It is increasingly critical to organizations that Project data is accessible and reportable.
-These requirements are typically core for effective delivery to the strategic objectives, which makes Project 2010 much more enticing to enterprise decision-makers.
+It is increasingly critical to organizations that project data is accessible and reportable.
+These requirements typically are key for effective delivery to the strategic objectives, which makes Project 2010 much more inviting to enterprise decision makers.

 PMO Competencies

-There are also critical competencies that are required for the successful implementation of a PMO.
-These competencies include: technology skills, domain expertise, business process aptitude, communication skills, and other related “soft” skills.
+Certain critical competencies also are required for the successful implementation of a PMO.
+These competencies include technology skills, domain expertise, business process aptitude, communication skills, and other related “soft” skills.

 To function at a highly competent level in the modern PMO environment, there is significant need for competency development beyond the baseline PM knowledge areas.
-Much of this can be gained through a PMI certification (such as the PMP or Scheduling or Risk competencies) and technical competencies.
+Much of this can be gained through a PMI certification (such as the Project Management Professional or PMI Scheduling Professional or PMI Risk Management Professional competencies) and technical competencies.
 It is also imperative that practitioners continue to develop their competencies on an ongoing basis.

 Important Concepts Covered in This Chapter

-In this chapter we covered the review of the Portfolio Analysis tool within Project Server.
-It addresses both cost constraints as well as resource constraints and allows an organization to leverage business drivers and the ranking and rating system to help select upcoming new work from a portfolio of choices.
+In this chapter, we reviewed the portfolio analysis tool within Project Server.
+The tool addresses cost constraints as well as resource constraints and allows an organization to leverage business drivers and the ranking and rating system to help select upcoming new work from a portfolio of choices.